ryantd42/NY-Legislative-Git/2023/S774A-2023/bill.md

- ments to subdivision 2-b of section 803 of the correction  law  made  by section  three  of this act shall not affect the repeal of such subdivi- sion and shall be deemed repealed therewith; provided further,  however, that  the amendments to paragraph (e) of subdivision 1 and paragraph (b) of subdivision four of section 70.30 of the penal law made  by  sections eight,  nine,  ten,  eleven, and twelve of this act shall not affect the expiration of such paragraphs and shall be deemed to  expire  therewith;
- and provided further, however, that the amendments to paragraphs (a) and (b)  of subdivision 1 of section 70.40 of the penal law made by sections thirteen and fourteen of this act shall not  affect  the  expiration  of such paragraphs and shall be deemed to expire therewith.
+ ments to subdivision 2-b of section 803 of the correction  law  made  by section  three  of this act shall not affect the repeal of such subdivi- sion and shall be deemed repealed therewith; provided further,  however, that  the  amendments to paragraph (e) of subdivision 1 of section 70.30 of the penal law made by sections  eight, nine, ten and eleven  of  this act  shall  not  affect  the  expiration  of such paragraph and shall be deemed to expire therewith; provided further, however, that  the  amend- ments  to  paragraph  (b) of subdivision 4 of section 70.30 of the penal law made by section twelve of this act shall not affect  the  expiration of  such  subdivision  and shall expire therewith; and provided further, however, that the amendments to paragraphs (a) and (b) of subdivision  1 of section 70.40 of the penal law made by sections thirteen and fourteen of this act shall not affect the expiration of such paragraphs and shall be deemed to expire therewith.